DocNow/twarc-network/README.md

 ## Changing the Edges

-By default, when user and tweet graphs are built, all types of interactions (retweet, reply or quote) are used as edges, but you can also limit the types considered.
+By default, when user and tweet graphs are built, all types of interactions are used as edges:
+Retweet, reply or quote in the case of tweets;
+retweet, reply, quote or mention in the case of users.
+But you can also limit the types considered.
 For example, if you only want retweet edges, you can:

     twarc2 network tweets.jsonl tweets.html --edges retweet